jonsimonsen/Ramsetti/README.md

 -Using JQuery for some of the dynamic elements on the page (startbutton, score display and toggling instructions/how to play)
 -Fixed a bug that caused the window to scroll when rotating pieces by using keydown for the eventlistener and preventDefault.
 -Startbutton text changes based on game state.
+-Made a class for tetriminoes.
+TODO: See if more of the functions can be methods of the class.